okaanyildiz/react-tailwind-github-finder-app/README.md

 15) Delete the params const.
 We don’t need any params.
 16) Modify the endpoint in the fetch() as:
 ${GITHUB_URL}/users/${login}
 17) Under the response const, make an if statement.
 That conditional will check the response status.
-And if the response is 404 it will direct /notfound`.
+And if the response is 404 it will direct /notfound.
 Else it will get the user by the help of dispatch() function.
+18) Add the getUser() function into the values of GithubContext.Provider.
-18) Now go to the GithubReducer.js
+19) Now go to the GithubReducer.js
-19) Add ‘GET_USER’ case:
+20) Add ‘GET_USER’ case:
 ```
 case 'GET_USER:
            return {